 Washing the car?
 Use Borax to scrub the tire rims and you don’t even have to worry about toxic runoff.
 Again, make a paste and use it on all your garden tools.

-Freshen up your pet’s bed by sprinkle a generous amount on the bed, let sit for a few hours, shake out and you have a fresh pet bed and critter deterrent.
+Freshen up your pet’s bed by sprinkling a generous amount on the bed, let sit for a few hours, then shake it out.
 One cup of water mixed with ¼ cup of borax helps those pet messes to clean up easier too.

 Borax has so many household uses.
 Pick up a box and the grocery store and keep it on hand.
 It is inexpensive and lasts a long time.